Physical Therapy For Type 2 Diabetes: Frequently Asked Questions

 Type 2 diabetes is caused by your body’s resistance to insulin, but this may be attributed to a combination of factors.

-• Genetic predisposition to type 2 diabetes
+• Family history or genetic predisposition to type 2 diabetes

-• Being forty-five or older
+• Being overweight or having obesity

 What Sort Of Exercises Are Good For Type 2 Diabetes?